Hormones of the female reproductive glands. The structure and functions of the male gonads. How is testosterone produced?

 Testosterone is responsible for:

-... male sexual arousal.
+. male sexual arousal.

-How testosterone is produced
+How is testosterone produced?

 Functions

-... breast development;
+. breast development;

-... the growth and distribution of body hair;
+. growth and distribution of body hair;

-The corpus luteum also secretes some estrogen, but its main hormone is progesterone, which causes the lining tissue of the uterus to thicken to prepare the body for pregnancy.
+The corpus luteum also secretes some estrogen, but its main hormone is progesterone, which causes the lining of the uterus to thicken to prepare the body for pregnancy.
 Both estrogen and progesterone are responsible for the changes that occur during the menstrual cycle.

 How estrogen and progesterone are produced

-Female genital tract
+Female reproductive tract

-Pituitary control of the ovulation cycle
+Pituitary gland control of the ovulation cycle

 The ovaries are under the control of the anterior pituitary gland.
-Under the influence of estrogen produced by the ovarian follicle, the pituitary gland produces follicle-stimulating hormone (prolan A, FSH) and luteinizing hormone (prolan B, LH).
+Under the influence of estrogen produced by the ovarian follicle, the pituitary gland produces follicle-stimulating hormone (Prolan A, FSH) and luteinizing hormone (Prolan B, LH).
 These hormones cause the follicle to mature and release an egg during ovulation.
 The remainder of the follicle forms the corpus luteum, which produces progesterone.
 If the egg is not fertilized, progesterone levels drop and menstruation occurs.

 Male sex hormones - androgens (androsterone, testosterone, etc.) are produced in the tissues of the testes.
-Testosterone regulates the process of spermatogenesis, the development of secondary sexual characteristics, affects the level of protein and carbohydrate metabolism.
+Testosterone regulates the process of spermatogenesis, the development of secondary sexual characteristics, and affects the level of protein and carbohydrate metabolism.

 Wikimedia Foundation.
 2010.

-See what "Sex glands" are in other dictionaries:
+See what “sex glands” are in other dictionaries:

 Modern encyclopedia

-Gonads, organs that form sex cells (eggs and sperm) in animals and humans.
-P. f. higher animals secrete sex hormones into the bloodstream.
-Intrasecretory function of the Item. regulated by gonadotropic hormones (See Gonadotropic ... ...
+Gonads, organs that form reproductive cells (eggs and sperm) in animals and humans.
+P.J.
+Higher animals secrete sex hormones into the blood.
+Intrasecretory function of pancreas. regulated by gonadotropic hormones (See Gonadotropic... ...
 Great Soviet Encyclopedia

-- (gonads), organs that form sex cells (eggs and sperm) in animals and humans, as well as produce sex hormones.
+- (gonads), organs that form reproductive cells (eggs and sperm) in animals and humans, as well as producing sex hormones.
 Husband.
-P. f. testes, female ovaries; mixed Item. hermaphroditic (in some worms, molluscs, etc.) ...
+P.J. testes, female ovaries; mixed P. f. hermaphroditic (in some worms, mollusks, etc.) ...
 Natural science. encyclopedic Dictionary

 Books

-• Physiology textbook, Bykov K.M., Vladimirov G.E., Delov V.E., The publication is a textbook for students of medical institutes, which determines its composition and selection of material.
-As the authors write in the Preface, this edition of the textbook is more ...
+• Textbook of physiology, Bykov K. M., Vladimirov G. E., Delov V. E., The publication is a textbook for students of medical institutes, which determines its composition and selection of material.
+As the authors write in the Preface, this edition of the textbook is more...
 Category: Human Anatomy and Physiology Publisher: State Publishing House of Medical Literature,

 SHBG is a large glycoprotein produced by the liver.
 The production of SHBG by the liver depends on many metabolic factors:

-• reduced concentration of T4 or T, reduces the level of SHBG, while against the background of thyrotoxicosis, the level of SHBG increases;
+• reduced concentration of T4 or T, reduces the level of SHBG, while against the background of thyrotoxicosis the level of SHBG increases;

 • daily production 35-45 mcg;